tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-beginning-stages-of-a-dr-plan-for-sql-se.md

 ## The DBA &#8211; The Most Critical DR Ingredient

 DBAs are the most critical part of a disaster recovery plan.
-As DBA&#8217;s, we are entrusted to make sure the data is secure on not only the primary sites but also the recovery sites.
+As DBA's, we are entrusted to make sure the data is secure on not only the primary sites but also the recovery sites.
 There are many ways in which we can be successful in that goal and many are already native to SQL Server.
 Log shipping, replication, snapshots, backup and restore and even scripting abilities are all part of native capabilities you can use to secure an offsite solution.
 Some of the these features are limited to Enterprise edition but, even with Standard edition, we have enough options to cover our bases.
 The DBAs knowledge and analytical skills are the foundation that the DR plan is built upon, so we will look first at some of the built-in features and how they can help build out that foundation.

 ## What type of disaster is it?